ncmreynolds/lasertag-hardware/matrix-target/README.md

 To flash the firmware, either use XLoader (Windows only) or once I can work out the mechanism I'll add direct WebSerial flashing for Chrome users (all platforms).

+## Enclosure

+STL files for 3D printing are included for a basic enclosure.
+You will also need a piece of 2mm acrylic, ideally white 80mm x 80mm to act as a diffuser and to protect the matrix from damage.

+Place the acrylic in the front of the enclosure then use the spacer to hold the LED matrix central.

+All the parts can be fixed with hot glue or epoxy.
+Avoid cyanoacrylate/super glue as the outgassing it exhibits can damage the acrylic and/or the IR receiver.